- Ready to enrol?

 1. Log in

-Use the link on the 5 steps to Flinders page or go to the Current students page and click on the Student Information System button.
-Login using your Flinders Student ID number and password.
+Log in to the Student Information System using your Flinders Student ID number and password.

 2. Choose your course